Iran Is Preparing A Launch. But Is It For A Space Rocket Or A Missile?

 "Iran always claims that they don't want to build an ICBM but they want to pursue a space program," he says.
 "That's what I'm seeing right now."

-Even then, could a peaceful space program could be a step toward developing a long-range missile?
+Even then, could a peaceful space program be a step toward developing a long-range missile?

 Not necessarily.